One quick reason? All other playgrounds look alike.

 So write it down, and then read on.

-Whatever it was, playground equipment probably wasn’t part of it.
+Whatever it was, playground equipment most likely wasn’t part of it.
 It never is.
-Very, very few adults in all our meetings and workshops have said "my favorite outdoor play activity was sliding on the playground slide," or "playing on the monkey rings," or "going up and down on the see-saw."
+Very, very few adults in all our meetings and workshops have said "my favorite outdoor play activity was going to the playground."

 The funny thing is, that when we work in schools, we ask children the same question, and even though they have all this safe, expensive, manufactured equipment on their playground, their favorite play activities still have nothing to do with it.
 (Check out our Kids talk about natural play section.)

-The obvious question is: why do we spend so much money on playground equipment when kids would rather play -- and learn -- on something else?
+So the obvious question is: why do we spend so much money on playground equipment when kids would rather play -- and learn -- in natural environments?